Learning to Persuade on the Fly: Robustness Against Ignorance: The Robustness Against Ignorance ( ) Algorithm

-The \leap algorithm is formally described in Algorithm~\ref{alg:leap-algorithm}.
-At a high level, at each time $t \geq 0$, the algorithm maintains a set $\mathcal{B}_{t}$ of candidates for the (unknown) prior $\mu^*$ and a particular estimate $\gamma_t$.
-It then selects a robustly persuasive signaling scheme that maximizes the sender utility w.r.t. to the currently estimated prior $\gamma_t$.
-Concretely, among signaling mechanisms that are persuasive for all beliefs $\mu \in \mathcal{B}_{t}$, \leap selects the one that maximizes the sender's expected utility under $\gamma_{t}$.
-Finally, it makes an action recommendation $a_t$ using this signaling mechanism, given the state realization $\omega_t$.

-From the intuitive description, it follows that to overcome the sender's ignorance of the prior, the algorithm seeks to be persuasive robustly against a conservative set of priors to maintain persuasiveness of the algorithm.
-In this goal, the parameters $\{\epsilon_t : t \in [T]\}$ determine how conservative the algorithm is in its persuasion: larger values of $\epsilon_t$ imply that the algorithm is more likely to be persuasive.
-(In particular, for $\epsilon_t > 2$, the algorithm chooses the full-information mechanism \full, and hence is persuasive with certainty.)
-Unsurprisingly, larger values of $\epsilon_t$ lead to larger regret, and hence the sender, in the choice of $\epsilon_t$, must optimally trade-off the certainty of persuasiveness of the algorithm against its regret.
+From the intuitive description, it follows that the sets $\mathcal{B}_t = \mathsf{B}_1(\gamma_t, \epsilon_t)$ naturally play the role of the covering sets $\mathcal{C}_t$ in the definition of $\beta$-robustly persuasiveness.
+Specifically, the parameters $\{\epsilon_t : t \in [T]\}$ control the degree of persuasiveness of the algorithm: larger values of $\epsilon_t$ imply that the algorithm is $\beta$-robustly persuasive for smaller values of $\beta$.
+(In particular, if all $\epsilon_t$ are larger than $2$, the algorithm reduces to the full-information algorithm $\full$, and is $0$-robustly persuasive.)
+Unsurprisingly, larger values of $\epsilon_t$ also lead to larger regret, and hence the sender must choose $\epsilon_t$ to optimally trade-off the persuasiveness of the algorithm against its regret.